 For a project with multiple future act requirements over a number of years, the ability to design a consultation and consent procedure to suit the parties and incorporate them into an ILUA with the knowledge that registration of the ILUA provides security to the parties may be an attractive alternative to dealing with the multiple future acts as they occur.

-The Native Title (Prescribed Bodies Corporate) Regulations 1999 will be relevant if a PBC is a party to an ILUA in circumstances where:
+The Native Title (Prescribed Bodies Corporate) Regulations 1999 (PBC Regulations) will be relevant if a PBC is a party to an ILUA in circumstances where:

 Consultation requires that the PBC make sure that the common law native title holders understand the purpose and the nature of the proposed decision to enter into the ILUA.
 This would necessarily require an explanation of what acts may be done under the ILUA that would affect native title.
 Note that the group of common law native title holders may be larger than the members of the PBC.